MIERUNE/GTFS-GO/README.md

 3.  stop_name and distance

-    -   unifying stops having same stop_name and near to each in certain extent - 0.01 degree in terms of latlon-xy-plane
+    -   unifying stops having same stop_name and near to each in certain extent - 0.01 degree in terms of lonlat-plane
     -   new stop_id is the first stop's one in grouped stops ordered by stop_id ascending.

 #### unifying result